-Security & PrivAcy (NESA) Research Lab, directed by Dr. Shouling Ji, works at the intersection of the network systems, data
+Security & PrivAcy (NESA) Research Lab, directed by Dr. Shouling Ji, works at the intersection of AI, network systems, data

 analytics, and information security fields.
 The lab seeks to develop theories, techniques, and systems to enable a more

 secure and efficient network infrastructure, with computer systems that are more accountable and less vulnerable to

 attacks and abuse.